BoazPerlov/Fasttel-Elan-Driver/README.md

 * Highlight the Fasttel Relay Control, then press OK.
 * Add the intercom's IP address.
-* Add the inercom's relay admin and password if added.
+* Add the inercom's relay admin and password if Authorization Mode was set to "Basic".

 ![image](https://user-images.githubusercontent.com/50086268/221861389-85594757-36de-4606-b59b-295d88468993.png)